Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

-Note that once we put something in state it has to stay there pretty much indefinitely untill we use it again.
+Note that once we put something in state it has to stay there pretty much indefinitely until we use it again.
 Because who knows, it might be relevant to some future state transitions.
 So nodes cannot simply discard it.

-Now let's epxlore an example.
+Now let's explore an example.

 ---v

 ## Misaligned Incentives

 #### _Ethereum State Storage Issue_